kikito/kiki.to/source/blog/2012-07-26-bootstrapping-a-mac-for-development.md

 After the download finished, the computer requested a reboot.
 I noticed a couple issues:

--   Mointain Lion comes with a new security "feature" that blocks installing software that doesn’t come from the App Store - If OSX complains that "the developer is using an unkonwn signature" or something similar, activate the corresponding option in
+-   Mountain Lion comes with a new security "feature" that blocks installing software that doesn’t come from the App Store - If OSX complains that "the developer is using an unkonwn signature" or something similar, activate the corresponding option in